Name: Julien Bonzom

 I think design is moving towards the multi-function object, hand crafted and mostly produced locally.
-I believe people are shifting the way of consuming goods and this will have a significant impact in new design.
+I believe people are shifting the way of consuming goods and this will have a significant impact on new design.
 I truly believe in designing products that last a lifespan, and that are built to be environmentally friendly.
-We are doing are best to achieve this every day.
+I am doing my best to achieve this every day.

-Name five key themes to consider when approaching design in 2020 and beyond.
+Name five key themes to consider when approaching design.

-I think there are a lot more than five key elements, but the couple that one shouldn’t forget is the client’s need and the project deadline.
+I think there are a lot more than five key elements, but the couple that one shouldn’t forget are the client’s need and the project deadline.

 If you could offer one piece of advice when it comes to design schemes, what would it be?

-This is where we get involved.
-The best advice will be: hire a team that has knowledge into the manufacturing process and not design only.
+This is where I usually get involved.
+The best advice will be: hire someone / a team that has knowledge into the manufacturing process and not design only.
 You will save time, budget, and probably create something that you would have never thought could be achievable.